uabnlp/nlp_adrenal_regex/README.md

 Apache License 2.0

 # Credits
-This is work done in the Informatics Institute of University of Alabama at Birmingham.
-This is now the Department of Biomedical Informatics and Data Science.
+This was work done in the Informatics Institute of University of Alabama at Birmingham, which is now the Department of Biomedical Informatics and Data Science.
+The following people were involved in the algorithm conception, design and implementation.
+* Tobias O'Leary

-Tobias O'Leary, John D. Osborne, Micah D. Cochran
+* Micah D. Cochran
+* Haleigh Negrete
+* Brenessa Lindeman
+* John D. Osborne